jonreid/ExpectToEventuallyEqual/README.md

 The default `timeout` is 1 second.
 You can specify a different value.

-After every comparison, the `RunLoop` runs briefly to process other events on the thread.
+After every comparison, the main dispatch queue runs briefly to process other tasks.

 On failure, the assertion reports the expected value and the last actual value.
 If they are strings, the values are shown in double quotes with the following characters represented as escaped special characters: